IK-Nuubi/Movie-Record-System/README.md

 # Movie-Record-System
-A movie Record system made using Python
+A movie record system made using Python